Last updated on June 26th, 2019 at 02:16 pm

 One of the busiest areas in Hong Kong, Mongkok – aka busy corner – is where the best shopping and eating happens.
-Mongkok is my hangout.
-It’s where I go shopping and eating since I was ten and it is strangely hard for me to write about it.
+It’s where I go shopping and eating since I was ten and arguably my favourite place in Hong Kong.
+I’m literally there once or twice a week.
 Also spelled as Mong Kok, a lot of people think it’s too crowded to visit, but I can’t get enough of this place.
 Whether it’s market, food, shopping, or just to soak in the vibe, Mongkok has it all!

 From the Prince Edward MTR station to Yau Ma Tei MTR station, the entire area is my ‘hood and I’m excited to finally share all my favourite spots and shops!
 In fact, you are likely to find me there on a weekly basis!